How to Choose the Hearing Aid That’s Best for You

 Today’s hearing aid designs are more comfortable and discreet.
 You’ll want to wear your hearing aid once you hear how much better the world sounds.

 A tiny microphone in the hearing aid receives sound and converts it into a digital code.
-This code is programmed by your hearing instrument specialist, and the sound levels are adjusted to precisely the volume you need for the best possible listening experience.
+This code is programmed by your hearing specialist, and the sound levels are adjusted to precisely the volume you need for the best possible listening experience.

-Hearing instrument specialists perform the adjustments based on the comprehensive hearing evaluation you received after you took your hearing test.
+Hearing specialists perform the adjustments based on the comprehensive hearing evaluation you received after you took your hearing test.

 For example, if you’ve lost 40 decibels of your hearing, the aid will amplify sounds by 40 decibels, so they are perceived at normal volume when they reach the inner ear.